Introduction to Community Preparedness

 The Emergency Management Academy provides participants with an in-depth understanding of the process of developing or enhancing a local emergency management system, including the development of a local Emergency Operations Plan and supporting systems needed to prepare the community to deal with a variety of threats / hazards; training responders, decision-makers, as well as community residents; and then conducting a series of increased complexity exercises that validate the jurisdiction’s level of preparedness.

-The Academy contains an initial awareness workshop, followed by five interrelated modules, consisting of 48 hours of classroom instruction and laboratory exercises, presented over a period of nine weeks.
-Classes will meet one-day every other week, with the exception of the last week which will meet on two consecutive days.
+The Academy contains an initial awareness workshop, followed by five interrelated modules, consisting of classroom instruction and laboratory exercises.
+Classes will meet one-day every Thursday.
 Throughout the course, students will participate in 26 individual and group exercises, completing 29 data development and analysis worksheets and planning templates.

 A foundational theme of building a whole-community team that will assist in the assessment, planning, training, exercising, evaluation and continuous improvement process will be stressed throughout the program, to strengthen community engagement, buy-in, and resiliency.
 The course blends new theories with time tested methodologies to develop strong community-wide capability and support.

 - Each course will include lecture and computer lab time.
 Detailed course descriptions below.

 - Students will work in cohorts on exercises from each segment.
 The exercises will be asynchronous (self-paced) or group exercises.

 Lectures and labs meet